Hiroshima Toyo Carp: "Akaheru" golden age

 A memorial plaque listing the team's Central League championships located next to old Hiroshima Municipal Stadium.

 Red became the new team color in 1973, and the team's uniforms were redesigned.
 The current team uniform still resembles the 1973 design.
 The team logo was also changed from a letter "H" to a red wishbone-"C" in imitation of the Cincinnati Reds logo.
 The letter H logo still is used as the club's flag logo insignia.

 The team hired its first non-Japanese manager, Joe Lutz, in 1975, becoming the first Japanese professional team to hire a foreign manager.
 Lutz ordered the team's cap to be changed to red to symbolize a never-ending fighting spirit, and he hired Gail Hopkins and Richie Scheinblum.
 A month into the season, Lutz and the Carp parted ways as he decided to quit since he felt umpires were calling games against the Carp.
 However, the team won its first ever league championship in 1975 to begin a memorable series of seasons with Lutz's replacement Takeshi Koba.
 The Hankyu Braves would "sweep" them in 6 games, due to there being 2 ties in games 1 and 4.

 The Carp team became a powerhouse in 1978, hitting over 200 home runs in one season for the first time in Japanese baseball history.
 Koji Yamamoto, Sachio Kinugasa, Jim Lyttle and Adrian Garrett formed the powerful Akaheru (meaning "Red Helmet") lineup, which won two consecutive pennants and Japan Series from 1979 to 1980, both against the Kintetsu Buffaloes.
 As of 2023, they remain the last Central League team to win back-to-back Japan Series rings.
 A strong pitching staff led to another Japan Series win in 1984 against the Braves.
 Koba retired in 1985, but the team still won the pennant the following year, losing to the Seibu Lions in 8 games.
-As of 2024, they are the last team to make it to the Japan Series without a single foreigner, including foreigners on the postseason roster.
+As of 2024, they are the last team to make it to the Japan Series without a single foreign player, including players on the postseason roster.
 (The Orix Buffaloes would make it to the Japan Series in 2022 without a foreign batter, with the only foreigner on their postseason roster being pitcher Jacob Waguespack, although Central League wouldn't see the Climax Series for another 22 years.)
 The year after that, Kinugasa would break Lou Gehrig's consecutive games played streak, and would hold on to it until Cal Ripken Jr would break Gehrig's record, then his own in 1996.

 Star player Koji Yamamoto became manager in 1989, and the team won yet another pennant in 1991.
 However, the team fell into last place in 1993, and Yamamoto resigned from his position.